LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Always *2* core *identities* connected by *action*
 - e.g.
     - connect 2 authors that worked on same publication
-    - or connect publications that have the same autor
+    - or connect publications that have the same author

 ## Graph Database Implementations

 - API
 - Support for CRUD
 - High-level operations for graph traversals
-- Somtimes graph algorithms part of DB
+- Sometimes graph algorithms part of DB
 - ACID
 - Scalable
 - Examples: